nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.6 List all saved API endpoints: `list`

 **Description:** Show a list of all API endpoints in the API endpoint list.
+If there are no endpoints in the API endpoint list, nothing will show up on the Endpoint List bar.

 **Format:** <span class="main-command">list</span>